domschl/syncognite/datasets/README.md

 # Helper scripts to download the original test-data

 ## MNIST: download_mnist.py
-Downloads the original handwritten mnist digits from [Yan LeCun's website](http://yann.lecun.com/exdb/mnist/) The data is transformed into a single [HDF5 database](https://support.hdfgroup.org/HDF5/) file.
+Downloads the original handwritten mnist digits from [Yan LeCun's website](http://yann.lecun.com/exdb/mnist/).
+The data is transformed into a single [HDF5 database](https://support.hdfgroup.org/HDF5/) file and partioned into 50000 train, 10000 validation and 10000 test entries.
+(The original data is 60000-train, 10000-test with no seperate validation data.)

 ## Requirements:
 * HDF5 OS drivers (Arch linux: ```hdf5-cpp-fortran```, Mac homebrew: ```hdf5```)